MichaelHinrichs/FinModelUtility/README.md

 ## Usage guide

-Download this repository via the green "Code" button above and extract it to a directory on your machine.
+Download a release via the Releases tab (for stability), or via the green "Code" button above (for latest).
+Extract this somewhere on your machine.

 Then, follow the steps below.

 ### Pikmin 1